[Beijing Olympics] Snowboard Big Air Summary: Japan's Team, Schedule, Broadcast Schedule, Competition Format, Scoring, and Rules

 Rina Yoshika@rinayoshikApril 9, 1999Ichinomiya City, Aichi PrefectureSTANCER1 (Pyeongchang)

-The Japanese women's snowboarding team in Big Air is attracting a lot of attention.
-Onitsuka Miyabi, Iwabuchi Reira, and Murase Kokoro have a proven track record not only in the World Cup but also in the Winter X Games, with the three dominating the podium in the 2020 season.
-Hopefully, we'll see the same thing in Beijing.
-Onitsuka in particular was considered a medal contender at the Pyeongchang Olympics, but was unable to win one, so she's highly motivated for the Beijing Olympics and will likely put her career on the line
+The Japanese women's snowboard big air event is one to watch.
+Miyabi Onitsuka, Reira Iwabuchi, and Kokona Murase have a proven track record not only in the World Cup but also in the Winter X Games, and in the 2020 season, all three dominated the podium.
+We can only hope to see the same scene unfold in Beijing.
+Onitsuka, in particular, was considered a medal contender at the Pyeongchang Olympics but failed to win a medal, so her motivation for the Beijing Olympics is high, and she will likely put her career on the line with a strong performance

 Text/Daisuke Mizorogi